Alachisoft/NCache-Samples/java/Streaming/README.md

 ### Introduction

-This sample program demonstrates how to use the NCache API to perform CRUD operations with JSON objects.
+This sample program demonstrates how to use the NCache Stream API to perform operations.
-It shows how to initialize the cache instance and Add, Get, Update and Remove JSON object(s) from NCache.

-This sample uses SampleData project as a reference for model class "Customer" and uses Newtonsoft for JSON serialization.
+Streaming allows to read data from cache in chunks just like any buffered stream.

 ### Prerequisites

-Before the sample application executed make sure that:
+Before the sample application is executed make sure that:
 - **config.properties** have been changed according to the configurations.
 - Change the cache name
-- ByDefault this sample uses 'demoCache', make sure the cache is running.
+- ByDefault this sample uses 'demoCache', make sure cache is running.
-- jdk 11 or higher is required.
-- NCache Java client installed on the machine.

 ### Build and Run the Sample

 - Run the following commands:
-    - ``` mvn clean package ```
+    ``` mvn clean package ```
 - Open your project in your favourite compiler and run the sample application.
-- OR cd to target and run this command:
+- OR cd to **target**(where jars are copied) folder and run this command:
 	- ``` cd target ```
     - ``` java -cp * com.alachisoft.ncache.samples.Main ```